amuradyan/mt4server/Readme.md

 # MT4Server API

 MT4Server is a REST API proxy between brokers who support MetaTrader4 platform.
-It provides such operations as listing of orders, buy and sell, balanse and ways to obtain ticker data via HTTP or web sockets(obtains a particular ticker from a broker).
+It provides such operations as listing of orders, buy and sell, balance and ways to obtain ticker data via HTTP or web sockets(obtains a particular ticker from a broker).

 It uses API key for authentication and JWT.